 Katherine E. Browne

-New Orleans; French Caribbean; economics; morality; race; gender; sense of place; bureaucracy
+US Gulf coast communities; French Caribbean; French Polynesia; disaster risk reduction and recovery, academic and practitioner bridging in disaster, economics; morality; race; gender; sense of place; bureaucracy

 Ph.D. in Anthropology, Southern Methodist University, Dallas, Texas, 1993; M.A. in Anthropology, Southern Methodist University, Dallas, Texas, 1990; B.A. in English, Southern Methodist University, Dallas, Texas, 1976

 Browne, Katherine E. and Even, Trevor.
 2018.
 “The ‘Culture of Disaster’ Student Immersion Project: First-Hand Research to Learn about Disaster Recovery after a Colorado Flood.
 Special Issue on Teaching Disaster.
 International Journal of Mass Emergencies and Disasters (IJMED) 36(3):264-286.

 Browne, Katherine E., O’Connell, Caela, Yoder, Laura M. 2018.
 “Journey through the Groan Zone with Academics and Practitioners: Conflict, Difference, and the Process of Bridging to Strengthen Disaster Risk and Recovery Work.”
 International Journal of Disaster Risk Science (IJDRS).
 Published September 2018, 9(3): 421-428.